mrkaleArduinoLib/gbj_ds1307/README.md

 <a id="startClock"></a>
 ## startClock()
 #### Description
-The particular method sets the compilation date and time to the RTC chip and starts its internal oscillator.
+The particular method sets the date and time to the RTC chip and starts its internal oscillator.
-- The method is overloaded, either for flash constants or for generic strings pointers for date and time constants.
+- The method is overloaded, either for flashed strings or strings in SRAM pointers for date and time.
 - The method sets datetime regardless the RTC chip is running or not.
+- If no input parameters are used, just the *clock halt* (CH) bit of seconds time keeping register is set with retaining current second.
+- The methods are useful at using the compilation __DATE__ and __TIME__ constants.

 #### Syntax
     uint8_t startClock(const char* strDate, const char* strTime, uint8_t weekday = 1, bool mode12h = false);
     uint8_t startClock(const __FlashStringHelper* strDate, const __FlashStringHelper* strTime, uint8_t weekday = 1, bool mode12h = false);
+    uint8_t startClock();

 #### Parameters
 - __strDate__: Pointer to a system date formatted string.